What is AfterCodecs ?

 The speaker icons found on the left tell Premiere which speaker is left or right.
 This is obviously quite important but should be correct by default.
 If you would like to change it, simply drag and drop the speaker icon over the other one, it will swap the order around.

 There are two other options you can change as well.
 The middle icon is for 5.1 surround speaker configurations to ensure each speaker is outputting the correct channel.
 You can ignore this if you do not have a 5.1 setup.
 The numbered icon found on the right refers to which channel each speaker outputs.
 When working with multichannel sequences, you may want to change the order, but these should stay as they are for most purposes.
-Check out our multichannel article for more information.
+Check out

 There are other premiere audio settings, but the default options will work just fine for most people.
 If you would like to have a look at them, go to Edit > Preferences > Audio.